 Meet the Academic Staff

 Coordinator, Centre for Formation in Ministry and Director of Contextual Learning Read more

 Director of Studies, Centre for Formation in Ministry and Lecturer in Doctrine and Theology, Arts and Culture Read more

 The Bible: Cultural Critique and Transformation

-This module will explore how various groups have employed the biblical text as a language of liberation, reconciliation and social transformation.
+This module will explore how various groups, including the biblical writers themselves, have employed the biblical text as a language of liberation, reconciliation and social transformation.
 The cases that will be explored will include: justice for the earth; poverty and economic justice; justice for immigrants; health; gender and sexual justice as well as postcolonial and postmodern critical interrogation of the biblical text.
 The modalities used to examine and interpret the text will also include art, film, literature and music.

 Those not on the MA programme are very welcome to book on this module as an auditor.